trang-anh/trang-anh/README.md

 # Hi! :woman_technologist::wind_chime::potted_plant::love_letter::star:
 ## I'm **Anh**, a CS student at Northeastern University from Vietnam :vietnam:.

-- I am based in Boston 📬.
+- I am based in Boston.
 - I am passionate about machine learning, AI and software development.
-- I am working on building my website.
+- I am learning JavaScript by building my website.
-- Feel free to reach out to me at nguyen.anh23@northeastern.edu !
+- Feel free to reach out to me at nguyen.anh23@northeastern.edu or connect with me on <a href="https://www.linkedin.com/in/tranganh-nguyen/">LinkedIn</a>!
 ☆⋆｡𖦹°‧★˚ ༘ ♡ ⋆｡˚ ❀

 ### Skills